Publication by Miro about the future of distributed teamwork

 You have some innate familiarity and comfort with the people you work with day-to-day.
 It’s rooted in psychology and the mere-exposure effect, which states that repeated exposure alone can increase our preference for something.

-You don’t have that same level of security with members of a cross-functional team who you might never have interacted with prior to this project.
-That’s why cross-functional teams need to be more intentional about cultivating trust, rapport, and psychological safety.
+You don’t have that same level of security with members of a cross-functional team whom you might never have interacted with prior to this project.
+That’s why cross-functional teams need to be more intentional about building trust, rapport, and psychological safety.

 Solution: Build camaraderie

 However, rapport and camaraderie lay the foundation for psychological safety.
-So, don’t overlook the importance of using some icebreakers and team-building activities to give the cross-functional team an opportunity to get to know each other.
-Even a little bit of familiarity and comfort can pay dividends as work progresses.
+So don’t overlook the importance of using some icebreakers and team-building activities to give the team a way to get to know each other.
+Even a little bit of familiarity and comfort can pay off as work progresses.

 Problem #3: Siloed information

 Teams likely have their own tools and processes for managing information, and many of those can be inaccessible to other members of the cross-functional team.
-Knowledge silos are a common problem for organizations and teams, and 47% of digital workers admit they struggle to find the information and data they need to do their jobs.
+Knowledge silos are a common problem for organizations and teams.
+Forty-seven percent of digital workers admit they struggle to find the information and data they need to do their jobs.

 Solution: Establish a single source of truth